 The woodland is maintained in accordance with the Stapleford Hill Woodland Management Plan which details annual operations to promote the conservation management of the site.
-A copy of the plan can be viewed on the Broxtowe Borough Council web site weight continues and a copy of the plan by contacting Broxtowe Borough Council on 0115 9173649.
+A copy of the plan can be viewed on the Broxtowe Borough Council web site www.broxtowe.gov.uk - Alternatively you can request a copy of the plan by contacting Broxtowe Borough Council on 0115 9173649.